Skip to main content

 My research examines scale-making practices among transnational individuals and groups, their embodied enactments and entanglement in network cultures and specific rearrangements of materials.
 I analyze both how sensorimotor capacities are entangled in bodily experiences and how they are embedded in their sociocultural and technological contexts.
 So far, I have focussed on the relationship between the self, others, time and space in the context of multipresence in various sites and Polish migrations to London and South-East England.

-I have also worked with film as a research technique and published some findings from a large-scale two-year-long ESRC-funded Family Language Policy project, which examined how through the use of human and non-human entities members of Polish, Chinese and Somali communities in the UK were weaving their transnational cultures and projects.
-This part of my work focuses on the dynamics of multiparty talk, embodied reasoning and distributed agency.
-I welcome opportunities for interdisciplinary collaborations.
+I have also worked with film as a research technique and published some findings from a large-scale two-year-long ESRC-funded Family Language Policy project, which examined how through the use of human and non-human entities transnational cultures and projects were woven in the everyday life at various intersections of society.
+This part of my work focuses on the dynamics of multiparty talk, scale-making and distributed agency.

 • Supervision and teaching